alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 7. Raspian configured for your environment (location, language etc)
 8. A few select development tools installed (Vim, Git, GNU Screen, tmux, ack-grep and Subversion)
 9. Arduino development environment (optional)
+10. The default user account renamed to something of your own choice (optional)

 Based on Raspian and ROS installed as per [http://www.ros.org/wiki/groovy/Installation/Raspbian]
 ## Instructions

 * Write  the Raspian image to an SD card in the normal way.
 4Gb is is big enough (leaves about 1Gb free)
-* Boot the Pi from the new SD image and log in as the `pi` user
+* Boot the Pi from the new SD image and log in as the default user (initially `pi`)
 * If the Raspi Config menu uniltiy appears then configure your keyboard and exit back to the command prompt
 * Make sure your Pi has access to the Internet
  * If you have a supported WiFi adaptor you can configure it as follows:
   `wpa_passphrase <SSID> <WPA_PASSWORD> | sudo tee -a /etc/wpa_supplicant/wpa_suplicant.conf`
-   then reboot and log as `pi` again
+   then reboot and log as teh default user again

 * Now run the following command.